 |Synchrony||5 Year CD||2.25% APY|

 Check Out: 10 Best CD Accounts of 2017

 If you're keeping tabs, you've probably realized checking account rates aren't much different than at the close of 2016.
 Interest checking rates averaged 0.4 percent at the end of December, according to FDIC data, and are holding steady at the same rate today.

 Some banks offer above-average rates, so do your homework to get the most for your dollar.
 One financial institution to consider is Everbank.
-Selected as one of GOBankingRates' Best Checking Accounts of 2017, the Yield Pledge Checking Account currently offers a 1.11 percent rate.
+Selected as one of GOBankingRates' Best Checking Accounts of 2017, the Yield Pledge Checking Account currently offers a 1.21 percent introductory rate.

 Personal Loan Interest Rates Today

 Whether you're trying to consolidate debt or need cash to pay a bill, there are many reasons to take out a personal loan.
 Of course, you have to pay interest on the balance, so pay close attention to interest rates.

 As predicted, average personal loan interest rates today are higher than they were at the end of 2016.
 Rates for a 24-month personal loan from a commercial bank averaged 9.45 percent in November 2016, rising to 10.05 percent in February 2017, according to the Federal Reserve Bank of St. Louis.